Edvard Beneš: Foreign minister

 From 1918 to 1935, Beneš was the first and longest-serving Foreign Minister of Czechoslovakia.
 On 31 October 1918, Karel Kramář reported from Geneva to Prague: "If you saw our Dr. Beneš and his mastery of global questions ... you would take off your hat and say it was truly marvelous!"
 His international stature was such that he held the post through 10 successive governments, one of which he headed himself from 1921 to 1922.
 In 1919, his decision to pull demoralized Czechoslovak Legions out of the Russian Civil War was denounced by Kramář as a betrayal.
 He represented Czechoslovakia at the 1919 peace conference in Paris, which led to the Versailles Treaty.

 A committed Czechoslovakist, Beneš did not consider Czechs and Slovaks to be separate ethnicities.
 He served in the National Assembly from 1920 to 1925 and again from 1929 to 1935, representing the Czechoslovak National Social Party (called the Czechoslovak Social Party until 1925).
-He briefly returned to the academic world as a professor, in 1921.
-After Jan Černý's first stint as prime minister, Beneš formed a government (cs) for a little over a year from 1921 to 1922.
+He briefly returned to the academic world as a professor in 1921.
+After Jan Černý's first stint as prime minister, Beneš formed a government from September 1921 to October 1922.

-In the early 1920s, Beneš and his mentor President Masaryk viewed Kramář as the principal threat to Czechoslovak democracy, seeing him as a "reactionary" Czech chauvinist who was opposed to their plans for Czechoslovakia as a multi-cultural, multi-ethnic state.
-Masaryk and Beneš were openly doubtful of Kramář's commitment to "Western values" that they were committed to such as democracy, enlightenment, rationality and tolerance, seeing him as a romantic Pan-Slavist who looked towards the east rather than the west for ideas.
+In the early 1920s, Beneš and his mentor, President Masaryk, viewed Kramář as the principal threat to Czechoslovak democracy, seeing him as a "reactionary" Czech chauvinist who was opposed to their plans for Czechoslovakia as a multi-cultural, multi-ethnic state.
+Masaryk and Beneš were openly doubtful of Kramář's commitment to "Western values" that they were committed to, such as democracy, enlightenment, rationality and tolerance, seeing him as a romantic Pan-Slavist who looked towards the east rather than the west for ideas.

 Kramář very much resented the way in which Masaryk openly groomed Beneš as his successor, noting that Masaryk put articles into the Constitution that set 45 as the age limit for senators, but 35 as the age limit for the presidency, which conveniently made Beneš eligible for the presidency.
 The charge of Czech chauvinism against Kramář had some substance as he openly proclaimed his belief that the Czechs should be the dominant people in Czechoslovakia, denounced Masaryk and Beneš for their belief that the Sudeten Germans should be equal to the Czechs, and made clear his opposition to having German as one of the official languages of Czechoslovakia, views that made him abhorrent to Beneš.

 In 1927 Beneš was initiated in freemasonry at the Ian Amos Komensky Lodge No. 1.

 Between 1923 and 1927, Beneš was a member of the League of Nations Council, serving as president of its committee from 1927 to 1928.
-He was a renowned and influential figure at international conferences, such as those at Genoa in 1922, Locarno in 1925, The Hague in 1930 and Lausanne in 1932.
+He was a renowned and influential figure at international conferences, such as those at Genoa in 1922, at Locarno in 1925, at The Hague in 1930 and at Lausanne in 1932.